PhotonEntangled/LoadUp/docs/troubleshoot2.md

 1.  **Simplify Cookie Config:** Reverted cookie settings in `app/api/auth/[...nextauth]/options.ts` to default behavior.
 Removed explicit `useSecureCookies: true` and changed `secure` attribute check back to `process.env.NODE_ENV === 'production'`.
 Rationale: Eliminate possibility that overrides were causing conflicts with default NextAuth secure cookie handling or environment detection between Node/Edge runtimes. **(Done - Failed)**
 2.  **Add Detailed Token Logging:** Added `console.log` for the raw value returned by `getToken` in `middleware.ts` and for the `token` object received by the `session` callback in `options.ts`.
 Rationale: Observe the exact state of the token object at different points to pinpoint where the data loss or invalidation occurs. **(Done - commit pending)**
+3.  **Log Raw Cookie/Token Values (Re-attempt):** Re-applied logging in `middleware.ts` to confirm presence of raw session cookie string and to log BOTH the parsed object (`getToken`) and the raw JWT string (`getToken({ raw: true })`).
+Confirmed session callback logging in `options.ts`.
+Rationale: Ensure logging wasn't missed and determine if the raw token exists even if parsing fails. **(Done - commit pending)**
+4.  **Add Session Callback Entry Log & Re-apply Middleware Logging:** Added log at start of `session` callback (options.ts).
+Re-re-applied middleware logging for raw cookie/token presence and parsed/raw `getToken` results.
+Rationale: Confirm session callback entry and ensure middleware logs are definitely included in deployment. **(Done - commit pending)**
-3.  **Next Step:** Commit and deploy.
+5.  **Next Step:** Commit and deploy.
 User re-tests login.
-Analyze Vercel logs for the new detailed token logs in both middleware and session callback.
-Compare the logged token structure/values.
+Analyze Vercel logs for session callback entry and the full set of middleware token logs.

 ---